 September is PCOS Awareness Month.
 Although 5 to 10% of women suffer from Polycystic Ovary Syndrome, many don’t know about this endocrine disorder. (…)

 March is Endometriosis Awareness Month.
-All over the world, meetings and events are held to raise awareness for this serious disease which affects one in ten women.
-Also more and more celebrities share their stories. (…)
+All over the world, meetings and events are held to out the spotlights in a serious disease which affects one in ten women.
+Also, more and more celebrities share their stories. (…)

 ‘Premenstrual Dysphoric Disorder affects 1 in 20 women.
 So how could it be that it took me until my 30’s to learn about PMDD?’ – a guest blog by Cindy Lopez Smith. (…)